ComposableFi/composable/docs/docs/parachains/picasso/governance.md

 - 0xBrainJar, Composable Founder/CEO
 - Jeff Smith, Composable General Counsel (GC)
 - Eoin Whelan, Composable CFO
-- Seun Lanlege, Composable Rust Substrate Lead
+- Seun Lanlege, Composable Bridging Protocol Lead
-- Marmite, Composable Head of Product Strategy
+- Marmite, Composable Head of Product
-- Karel, ComposableCTO
+- Karel, Composable CTO
 - 0xslenderman, Composable Head of Design
 - Jesse Abramowitz, Entropy Lead Software and Protocol Engineer
 - Will Pankiewicz, Parity Master of Validators
 - Tamara Frankel, D1 Ventures Founding Partner
 - James Wo, Digital Finance Group (DFG) Founder & Chairman

 As the Picasso community strengthens, community members will play a bigger role in governance and Picasso will transition into a full democracy.
 In the meantime, the First Council will safeguard the functioning of the parachain.
 First Council motions require a strict majority or at least 6 out of the 11 members to be passed.